ibm-cloud-docs/account/tagging_resources.md

     ```
     {: codeblock}

+To attach or detach an access management tag, appropriate permission is required.
+For more information, see [Granting users access to tag resources](/docs/account?topic=account-access).

+When you detach an access management tag from a resource, any associated access policies are also detached from that resource.
+{: note}

 ## Searching for tags
 {: #search-tags}
+{: ui}

 You can search for tags by using any of the following methods: